 Crises are emotionally challenging and you must often make decisions quickly and with a dearth of information.
 Emotional Intelligence helps leaders to ensure their actions, reactions and decisions are rational according to the information they have and not the emotions they’re feeling.

 The ability to motivate others and rally them around a common cause is essential to a leader’s effectiveness.
 That’s no different during a crisis.
 But what is different is how a crisis affects employee motivation and engagement and, therefore, productivity.

-During a crisis, workloads may increase—or drastically decrease.
+During a crisis, workloads may increase or drastically decrease.
 Work environments and circumstances may change.
-There will be times that employees feel out of control.
+There will be times when employees feel out of control.
 Employees may struggle with staying motivated and engaged due to that sense of fear and uncertainty.

 Regular check-ins and feedback sessions will help you not only assess your employee’s mindset—and their Performance Readiness® Level for changing responsibilities—but provide continuing opportunities to ensure employees understand how their individual performance is connected with your overall crisis response.
 When employees feel valued and supported, they’ll feel increasingly engaged and motivated.

 While we know that we’ll eventually face a crisis, we often don’t know the exact nature of that crisis.
 Therefore, it’s tough to have a predefined response.
 Your response depends on the situation.
 But crisis management isn’t just one person’s response.
-In fact, while a top-down leadership style may be intuitive (employees will look to the leader for, well, leadership) it is often ineffective during a crisis.
+In fact, while a top-down leadership style may be intuitive it is often ineffective during a crisis.
 Instead, you’ll need to adapt your leadership style to suit the specifics of the crisis situation and the changing responsibilities of your employees.